stchen1012/redditCloneBackend/README.md

 ![erd](imgs/erd.PNG)

 - **Post to User (Many-to-One Unidirectional)** - A post is dependent on a user to exist and a call to a post will require a username on load.
 A user on the other hand can exist independently from a post and a call to a user does not necessarily require a list of posts.
-Therefore, a unidirectional approach was taken where a post will have reference to a user.
+Therefore, a unidirectional approach was taken where a post will have a reference to a user.

 - **Post to Comment (Bidirectional) -**  A comment is dependent on a post to exist and our front-end requires all comments to be loaded when a post is called.
-Therefore a bidirectional approach where both sides have a reference to each other
+Therefore a bidirectional approach where both sides have a reference to each other.

 - **Comment to User (Many-to-One Unidirectional) -** A comment is dependent on a user to exist and a call to a comment will require a username on load.
 A user on the other hand can exist independently from a comment and a call to a user does not necessarily require a list of comments.
-Therefore, a unidirectional approach was taken where a comment will have reference a user.
+Therefore, a unidirectional approach was taken where a comment will have a reference to a user.

 - **User to User Profile (One-to-One Unidirectional) -** A user-profile may only be accessed through a user.
-Therefore, a one-to-one unidirectional approach was taken where a user will have reference a user-profile.
+Therefore, a one-to-one unidirectional approach was taken where a user will have a reference to a user-profile.

 **Error Handling**
 - **Incorrect Login Details** - Exception handling around login was created.
 If a user submits an incorrect username, password, or both.
 Exception is handled and a 401 status is passed along with a JSON object containing a message stating "Incorrect username or password".
-Login exception is handled through the exception handler below.
+Login exception is handled through the exception handler.
+See below for a sample handler.

+- **Deleting Post/Comment** - Exception handling around deleting post/comments not made by the user was created.
+A postId/commentId is passed along the URL to delete a post/comment.
+Therefore, a check is made internally to determine if the currently logged in user (obtained through the JWT token) agrees with the user attached to the post/comment id.
+If the logged in user is different from the original poster, a DeleteException is thrown and the post is not deleted.
+See below for a sample handler.

 ```java
 public class UserController {